Matthew Sutcliffe: American affairs

 Sutcliffe was early interested in the settlement of New England, and John Smith of Jamestown mentions, in his Generall Historie (1624), that the dean assisted and encouraged him in his schemes.
 On 9 March 1607 he became a member of the council for Virginia, and on 3 November 1620 of that for New England.
 In July 1624 he was one of the commissioners appointed to wind up the affairs of the Virginia Company.
 Erstwhile Sutcliffe invested in the Plymouth Adventurer's Colony and a failed attempt at settlement in Sagadahoc in present-day Maine.
 He also shared an interest in a ship, the Great Neptune, with his fellow Council for New England member, Barnabe Gooch.
 ODNB.
 Sutcliffe's name is mentioned in the 1620 Charter of New England Confederation.

 Early strategist

 Sutcliffe spent time, possibly as chaplain, with the forces of the Earl of Essex on campaign.
 In 1593 he published The Practice, Proceedings, and Lawes of Armes, arguably the first comprehensive strategic concept in history, ranging from how to recruit forces and raise taxes for war to the actual strategy of preventive war against Spain.
-Three years later, Earl of Essex acted on this advice and launched an attack against Spain, resulting in the capture of Cadiz in 1596.
+Three years later, Earl of Essex acted on this advice and launched an attack against Spain, resulting in the capture of Cádiz in 1596.